theQuert/XPS-9360-macOS/README.md

 #### Make Bootable Installation Drive - macOS with Clover
   - Download the version you like from [Disk_Image](https://mirrors.dtops.cc/iso/MacOS/daliansky_macos/), then burn the image with [Etcher](https://www.balena.io/etcher/) to your USB drive.
   - Then, use [DiskGenius](http://www.diskgenius.cn/download.php) open EFI partition of the USB drive.
-  - According to `README.md` in the `/EFI/CLOVER/kexts/Other` from EFI partition of the insntallation drive, remove the kexts mentioned in `/EFI/CLOVER/kexts/Other`
+  - According to `README.md` in the `/EFI/CLOVER/kexts/Other` from EFI partition of the insntallation drive, remove the kexts mentioned from `/EFI/CLOVER/kexts/Other`

 #### DVMT
-  - Enter `BIOS/Boot Sequence`  add new Boot with `CLOVER/tools/DVMT.efi` , then run the following commands
+  - Enter `BIOS/Boot Sequence`  add `Boot Entry` with `CLOVER/tools/DVMT.efi` , then run the following commands
 ```
   setup_var 0x4de 0x00  // Disable CFG Lock
   setup_var 0x785 0x06  // Increase DVMT pre-allocated size to 192M For FHD version, it's also recommanded set to 192M